tldraw/tldraw/examples/tldraw-example/README.md

 To start this project:

-- run `yarn` from the repository's root directory
+1. Run `yarn` from the repository's root directory
-- run `yarn start` from the repository's root directory
+2. Run `yarn start` from the repository's root directory
+3. Open http://localhost:5420/ in your browser

+As an alternative to running `yarn start` you can also:

+1. Run `yarn build` from the repository's root directory
-- OR run `yarn dev` from the `examples/tldraw-example` directory
+2. Run `yarn dev` from the `examples/tldraw-example` directory